-The aperture mechanism in the lens that allows more or less light to come in, is formed by a series of opaque “blades” called diaphragm.
-When the blades are open, your camera sensor will capture more light, whereas as the blades progressively close down, less light will hit your sensor.
+The aperture mechanism in the lens that allows more or less light to come in is formed of a series of opaque “blades” called diaphragm.
+When the blades are open, your camera sensor will capture more light, whereas as the blades progressively close, less light will hit your sensor.

 What are the F-stop numbers in aperture?

-The F-stop number (or focal-stop number) is a reference of how open or how close is the aperture in your camera lens.
+The F-stop number (or focal-stop number) is a reference to how open or how closed the aperture is in your camera lens.

 In aperture and photography, the most common F-stop values follow a sequence like this:

 f/1.4, f/2, f/2.8, f/4, f/5.6, f/8,f/11, f/16, f/22

 The maximum and minimum aperture number or F-stop value varies from lens to lens, and you’ll set the specific value on your lens/camera in order to determine the desired aperture that fits your goals.